Computing and Online Safety

 - Year 6 will continue to make use of the programs previously learned about, but will begin to make use of Microsoft Excel to manipulate data and present it in an appropriate format.
 They may even move on to use formulae to calculate different sums and link it to real life applications.

 At Monkshouse, we believe that being aware of how to keep E-Safe is an important life skill, particularly in a society based on the use of computing.
 There is a strong emphasis at Monkshouse on the safe use of computing equipment and staying safe online.
 This is achieved through workshops and assemblies based on these fundamental skills.
 The key way this is being achieved is through the enablement of all children to know how to safeguard themselves whilst online.
 Ensuring all children have knowledge on what E-Safety is and how they can stay safe online is believed to be paramount whilst using computing.
-This is also promoted throughout the school by some of our children who have been elected as E-Safety monitors, who are responsible for promoting proper use of computing to all children.
+This is reinforced in any lesson where technology is used, even if it is not a specific computing one.